January 21st, 2014

 When they tried to explain to consumers that citronella products weren't effective, they got an incredibly negative response.
 So they finally just gave in and made them - but, in a move that will shock those of you who think that marketers are all evil, refused to let us promote them as insect repellents.

 ...so don't get all snippy.
-I mostly think that there are so many messages flying at consumers from so many directions all the time that they simply don't have time to think too much about dead bacteria in their milk, or seek out primary-source data on citronella instead of believing their sister-in-law, and I think it's just fine if they enjoy 'aqua' more than plain old 'water'.
+I mostly think that there are so many messages flying at consumers from so many directions all the time that they simply don't have time to think too much about dead bacteria in their milk, or seek out primary-source data on citronella instead of believing their sister-in-law.
+(I'm a little less sanguine about the rise of the Kardashians - I wish we'd give more airtime and attention to people who do more than promote consumerist culture.)
 It's not like I'm making my own soap out of lye and olive oil, and I'm quite sure I'm living in my own little world of self-delusion about the products I buy.

 I'm just saying that marketers are still doing a lot of storytelling, and the stories haven't suddenly become non-fiction.